Code-Institute-Submissions/thrill-seekers/TESTING.md

 ### HTML Validation
 The validation of the HTML code was done with the [W3C Markup Validator](https://validator.w3.org/). <br>
-The html code passed the validation with usw of filter which remove issues related to the React.The settings can be seen in the screenshot.
+The html code passed the validation with the use of filters, which remove issues related to the React.
+The settings can be seen in the screenshot.

 | Tested File | Test Result Screenshot                                                                                                                   | Result          |
 | ----------- | ---------------------------------------------------------------------------------------------------------------------------------------- | --------------- |